pypa/pip/docs/development.rst

 OS Requirements: subversion, bazaar, git, and mercurial.

-Python Requirements: tox or pytest, virtualenv, scripttest, PyYAML, and mock
+Python Requirements: tox or install all packages listed in `dev-requirements.txt`_

 Ways to run the tests locally::